gagyapong/gagyapong.github.io/_portfolio/portfolio-1.md

 Nyangbo’s unique linguistic features, including its agglutinative structure and complex tonal system, present significant challenges for morphological segmentation.
 In this language, entire sentences can be represented as single words.
 For example:

 1. a-tɛ́-ba-dɛ́-mᴐ-ɛ́
 3SG-NEG-FUT-DIRECTIONAL-VERB-OBJ
 ‘S/he will not go and see her/him.

-’
-This example highlights the interaction of multiple morphemes, including the pronominal affix a- , negation affix tɛ ́ -, tense affix ba-, directional marker dɛ ́ -, verb mᴐ, and the object pronoun -í, which assimilates to -ɛ ́ .
+This example highlights the interaction of multiple morphemes, including the pronominal affix a-, negation affix tɛ ́ -, tense affix ba-, directional marker dɛ ́ -, verb mᴐ, and the object pronoun -í, which assimilates to -ɛ ́ .
 The ability to accurately segment such structures is critical for computational linguistic applications.

 Key findings suggest that combining noisy and cleaned datasets enhances generalization while using exclusively noisy data risks overfitting to noise patterns.
 Figures depicting training losses for noisy and cleaned datasets indicate that cleaner datasets promote better convergence, whereas